Daniel-KM/Omeka-S-module-ContactUs/README.md

 For subjects and messages, you can use placeholders for customization.
 They should be wrapped with `{` and `}`: "from", "email", "name", "site_title", "site_url", "subject", "message", "ip", "newsletter".
-When there is a resource, you can use too "resource_id", "resource_title", "resource_url", and any property term, like "dcterms:date".
+When there is a resource, you can use too "resource", "resource_id", "resource_title", "resource_url", and any property term, like "dcterms:date".
 Note that the property should exist in all cases, else it won't be filled.
+For multiple resources, you may use "resources", "resources_ids", "resources_url", "resources_url_admin".

 ### Static pages